 Our needs-based aid program is one of the most generous in Canada.
-We give out over \$5 million per year with an average bursary of \$20,000.
-Our students with the greatest financial need will receive the largest bursaries.
+We give out over \$5 million per year with an average bursary of over \$20,000.
+We strive to ensure that students with the greatest financial need receive the largest bursaries, with consideration to all resources available to students.
+Use our online estimator to see the bursary you may be eligible to receive.
+Please contact us directly with your inquiries.